Episode 173

 Present Influence

-The podcast that helps professional communicators tune up their presentation skills to increase their influence, impact and authority.
+The podcast that helps professional communicators learn the skills that increase influence, impact and authority.

 About your host